anujd1432/student_perfomance_knn_naive/README.md

 # 🎓 Student Grade Class Prediction App

-A Machine Learning web application that predicts a student's grade class based on academic and personal factors.
+A Machine Learning web application that predicts a student's grade class based on academic and personal factors. build using machine leaarning models knn and naive bayesed .
 Built using Scikit-learn and deployed with Streamlit for real-time predictions.

 ---